-- Email (There’s also a ProtonMail account, send me an email to the normal one if you want that)
+- Email (There’s also a ProtonMail account, send me an email to the normal one if you want the ProtonMail address)

 Why encrypt email?

 Email is a very insecure communication medium, it’s even less private than a postcard.
 Any person and any mail server along the way can read everything you write and can change any message, and you’d never notice unless someone makes you aware of it.
 Only encryption guarantees that you can communicate privately using email.
 Treat unencrypted email like writing on a wall in public, because it’s no more secure or private than that.

 If you absolutely have to use an insecure webmail system such as Gmail, Outlook.com, GMX or Yahoo!, please consider installing Mailvelope and encrypting your messages in your browser.

 You could also consider moving to a webmail provider that respects your privacy and offers full mailbox encryption.
 Two examples are: